 Killing animals or rounding them up and placing them in dog pounds has no effect whatsoever on the overall population, as the fertile remainder will always rapidly breed to fill the void.

 It has been scientifically proven that spaying & neutering 75% to 80% of a population of a species will see a reduction in numbers.
 The number of stray animals on Phuket is now reducing despite the rapidly increasing human population, but with more unsterilized animals being brought onto the island by pet traders and migrant workers there is a real danger that this trend could reverse.
-Despite having sterilized over 40,000 dogs and cats Soi Dog's dog catchers have no problem finding on average 20 animals a day to sterilize.
 The situation in Bangkok is not under control & will require a massive effort by groups like Soi Dog & the Thai government.

 It is imperative that we continue this program, but sterilizing animals is expensive and we are limited by the revenue we generate.
 Vets and dog catchers have to be paid and drugs and other surgical supplies purchased.
 Overheads like fuel and trucks also have to be paid for.